 Once puppies mature into fully grown dogs, they lose a lot of their capacity to digest and process milk, and lactose in general.

 Because of this, if your dog has oatmeal made with milk, you’re offsetting the health gains your pet will enjoy with some pronounced digestive discomfort.

 Instead, opt for good old fashioned water.
 Oatmeal made with water gives your dog everything he or she needs to enjoy this tasty breakfast and none of the drawbacks.

 The nutritional value of oatmeal is a big part of why it’s been such a solid breakfast choice in societies the world over for as long as anyone can remember.

 And those benefits translate well to your dog too, although your pet will need much smaller portions to reap those rewards – no matter how big the breed.

-Dogs who have had recent stomach upsets or have had difficulties in their toilet time can soon see a good return to form, and that fibre also adds to the overall comfort of them digesting tricky meals too.
+Dogs who have had recent stomach upsets or have had difficulties in their toilet time can soon see a good return to form, and that fiber also adds to the overall comfort of them digesting tricky meals too.

 Beyond that, oatmeal is packed with vitamins and minerals that can help your dog to become more resistant to illness and infection.

-That means that it will not only hasten your pet’s recovery if he or she has been unwell but also give them less of a chance of coming down with anything to begin with.
+That means that it will not only hasten your pet’s recovery if he or she has been unwell but also gives them less of a chance of coming down with anything to begin with.